Like Lemmings to the Sea

 So where did this myth originate?
 Many believe that a compelling sequence from a 1958 Disney film entitled White Wilderness has a lot to do with it.
 The scene purported to show wave after wave of lemmings plummeting over precipitous cliffs into the Arctic Ocean.
 Accompanied by solemn commentary and melodramatic music, that film helped imprint the idea of rodents with a death wish into the public’s consciousness.
 It was, however, a cruel fake.
 Clever camera angles and good editing made it look real.
 Yet, the idiom (and misconception) had already taken hold and was used for many years before its popularity ebbed.
 Interestingly enough, lemmings lead solitary, hermit-like lives and rarely collect in large groups!

-While we find all this fun to examine, understand that at Elite Personnel, we pride ourselves on NOT following the crowd.
+While we find all this fun to examine, we pride ourselves on NOT following the crowd.
 Moreover, we carve our own effective path in supporting our Great Clients with Great Candidates!